NixOS/nix.dev/source/tutorials/file-sets.md

 ```

 One way to fix this is to use [`unions`](https://nixos.org/manual/nixpkgs/unstable/#function-library-lib.fileset.unions)
-to create a file set containing all of the files we don't want:
+to create a file set containing all of the files we don't want,
+and removing that instead:

 ```nix
   sourceFiles =